aomlomics/tutorials/qiime2/README.md

 --input-format SingleEndFastqManifestPhred33
 ```

-### Download the data from GitHub
+### Shortcut: Download the data from GitHub

 *Note: Start here to get the QIIME 2-ready sequence artifact and metadata.*

-The data for this tutorial is in the GitHub repository.
-To download it, we can use `wget` to get just the files we need, in this case the sequence artifact and the metadata:
+The data for this tutorial, which we prepared above, is available directly from the GitHub repository.
+To download it, we use `wget` to get just the files we need, in this case the sequence artifact and the metadata:

 ```bash
 wget https://raw.githubusercontent.com/cuttlefishh/tutorials/master/qiime2/rees-medsea/imported/fastq.qza